 It’s personal!
 While you’ll probably get more out of the book – from various literary extras, lengthy depictions, deeper character development and having to think for yourself – films are great too!
 It all depends on your mood.
 But if you do read the book first, be prepared for some minor disappointments…

 Relative Insight makes sense of your qualitative data.
-From social media to web copy to survey results, we can analyse any language set!
+From social media to web copy to survey results, we can analyze any language set!
+Check out our customer insights examples for businesses to learn how.